-No matter the trends, we want you to receive the option for you that fits your body and your goals.
+No matter the trends, we want you to receive the option that fits your body and your goals.
 If you’ve had breast implants for some time now and are looking for something different, that’s OK—it’s your body and you should feel and look your best.

 If you are interested in breast implant reduction or removal, please request a personal consultation with Dr. Bajaj at her Oklahoma City office by contacting us online or by calling (405) 810-8448.
 The consultation will set the tone for the rest of your surgical experience and help both you and Dr. Bajaj come up with the best execution plan possible.